MSco/RealPerfectIdling/README.md

 * Research timer decreases (Removed for 1.9, because its done ingame)
 * Cookies are earned from global cps (concerning the reduced cps because of wrinklers)
 * Add missed Golden Cookies
 * Recalculate CPS regarding 'Century egg' from easter update.
-CPS of last save and current CPS are averaged in 100 intervals for this.
+An approximation to the original algorithm of 100 intervals between CPS of last save and current CPS is calculated for this.
 * TotalCookies are added to each building (for Achievements like: Make x cookies just from y)